-Deferred tax relating to items recognized outside profit or loss is recognized outside profit or loss (either in other comprehensive income or in equity).
-Deferred tax items are recognized in correlation to the underlying transaction either in OCI or directly in equity.
+Tax relating to items recognized outside profit or loss is recognized outside profit or loss (either in other comprehensive income or in equity).

 Deferred tax assets and deferred tax liabilities are offset if a legally enforceable right exists to set off current tax assets against current tax liabilities and the deferred taxes relate to the same taxable entity and the same taxation authority.